Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - Do you want appliances in your pantry?

-- Will your pantry shelves be mainly used to store food or cookware?
+- Will your pantry shelves be mainly used to store dry goods or cookware?

 - Will you store cleaning items in your pantry?